 The Rocky Mountains are among the last great frontiers.
 Here wildlife is abundant, with everything from elk, marmots, and birds of prey.
 Larger animals such as mountain lions and black bears still calling the mysterious Rocky Mountains their home.
 The home of Ryder Walker, the Rockies are one of our most beloved regions.
-The villages in this stunning part of the world are what we consider to be fantastically hidden jewels of alpine fun and adventure – all in the heart of America!
+The towns in this stunning part of the world are what we consider to be hidden gems of alpine fun and adventure – all in the heart of America!
 Check out our Rocky Mountain High Lift Trek here to learn more about this beautiful region and hiking the Rocky Mountains.

 Aspen has boomed over the decades into a world-class ski resort and vacation destination.
 The town deserves its glitzy reputation and is considered by many the gold standard of American mountain towns.
 It has gorgeous hotels, endless gourmet restaurants, and a pleasant pedestrian-only downtown.
 The town of Aspen itself is enough of a draw to tempt tourists from around the globe.
 It’s the Maroon Bells, above Aspen, where the fun really begins.
 The Maroon Bells are characterized by the brooding purple hue of the summits.
 They are equal parts stunning and idyllic.
 Well maintained trails offer access to mountain passes well over 10,000 feet as well as alpine lakes which glitter beneath the snow-capped summits.